kevinyswong/kevinyswong.github.io/index.md

-  phase had gone as differently as could be imagined—if say, Zheng He had really gone to Tenochtitlán, if there had been a kind of Pacific rather than a new kind of Atlantic economy, if there had been a Chinese rather than a British industrial revolution, and if Albert had gone to Beijing rather than Looty to Balmoral—the deep forces of biology, sociology, and geography would still have pushed history in much the same direction . . .
+  phase had gone as differently as could be imagined—if say, Zheng He had really gone to Tenochtitlán, if there had been a kind of Pacific rather than a new kind of Atlantic economy, if there had been a Chinese rather than a British industrial revolution . . .—the deep forces of biology, sociology, and geography would still have pushed history in much the same direction . . .
 And East and West would still be losing their significance.
   </blockquote>
   <span class="quoter">
   —Ian Morris, WHY THE WEST RULES—FOR NOW